 Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
 Further, a listed issuer should also provide brief reasons on the choice of the meeting platform.

+Application

+Applied

+Explanation on application of the practice

-Application Applied Explanation on The 66th AGM was held virtually. application of the practice The Remote Participation and Voting (RPV) facilities are hosted on Platform Boardroom's Meeting via its website https://meeting.boardroomlimited.my provided by Boardroom Share Registrars Sdn.
+The 67th AGM and EGM were held virtually.

+The Remote Participation and Voting (RPV) facilities are hosted on Boardroom's Meeting Platform via its website at https://meeting.boardroomlimited.my provided by Boardroom Share Registrars Sdn.
 Bhd.
 The virtual meeting setup allows for interactive participation by shareholders, enabling them to ask questions, provide feedback, and engage in discussions with the Board and Senior Management.
 The platform facilitates seamless communication and collaboration.

 The virtual meeting setup complies with regulatory requirements and data security standards.
 Measures are in place to protect sensitive information, prevent unauthorized access, and ensure the integrity of the meeting proceedings.

-The Chairman shared at the AGMs 5 questions submitted by Minority Shareholders Watch Group.
+The Chairman shared at the AGM the questions submitted by the Minority Shareholders Watch Group.
 The questions and the corresponding replies were also read out by the Senior Management during the AGM.

-At the "Questions and Answers" session in the meeting agenda, the Boardroom's AGM e-Portal platform had the facilities to live broadcast the questions/remarks and answers; and the shareholders experienced real-time interaction with the Board during the AGM.
-There was participation by the shareholders with 3 questions.
-The questions and answers were subsequently minuted in the AGM minutes of the Company.
-Explanation for departure
+At the "Questions and Answers" session in the meeting agenda, the Boardroom's e-Portal platform had the facilities to live broadcast the questions/remarks and answers; and the shareholders experienced real-time interaction with the Board during the AGM and EGM.

+There was participation by the shareholders with 6 questions at the 67th AGM, and 11 questions at the EGM.
+The questions and answers were subsequently minuted in the AGM and EGM minutes of the Company respectively.

+Explanation for : departure

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :